rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 <a name="0.5.37.3">0.5.37.3</a> Do not correct words spelled according to older or non-standard orthographic conventions (“françoise” for “française,” or “antient” for “ancient”).

+<a name="0.5.37.4">0.5.37.4</a> *Optionally*, transcribe the text as it appears on the source without the interpolation.
+Make a note correcting the misprint or misspelling.

+If the misprint or misspelling occurs in the first five words of the title proper (the first six words if the title begins with an article), record a [variant title](/DCRMR/title/Variant-title) for the form of title as if it had been printed or written correctly (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).

 ### 0.5.38 Deliberate misspellings

-**ALT note: do we want to add "If considered important, record a variant title" to this instruction?
-It's in DCRM(G) but not in the RBMS PS.**

 <a name="0.5.38.1">0.5.38.1</a> Do not correct deliberately misspelled words.
 If considered important, make an explanatory note.

 >Example:
 >Title proper: <CITE>The Summer Shower, or, Mademoiselle Par, a Pluye</CITE>
->Note on title: </CITE>For "Par, a Pluye" read "parapluie".</CITE>
+>Note on title: <CITE>For "Par, a Pluye" read "parapluie".</CITE>

+If considered important, record a [variant title](/DCRMR/title/Variant-title) (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).

 ### 0.5.39 Turned and approximated letters